The 40-Year-Old Virgin-2005

 It’s a somber message worth taking seriously.

-In the first scene, we see Adela (Ana de la Reguera) and her husband Juan (Tenoch Huerta) come across the border from Mexico to live in Texas, where Juan is working as a ranch hand for the wealthy Tucker family.
+In the first scene, we see Adela (Ana de la Reguera) and her husband, Juan (Tenoch Huerta), crossing the border from Mexico to live in Texas, where Juan is working as a ranch hand for the wealthy Tucker family.
 We presume they are illegal immigrants.

 Juan impresses the Tucker patriarch, Caleb (Will Patton), but that fuels the jealous anger of Caleb’s son, Dylan (Josh Lucas).
-The residents of the small town prepare for lockdown because of the annual Purge, where all crime, including murder, is legal for one night only.
+The residents of the small town prepare for the annual Purge, where all crime, including murder, is legal for one night only.

 On the morning after The Purge, a masked gang of killers attacks the Tucker family including Dylan’s pregnant wife (Cassidy Freeman), and his sister (Leven Rambin), forcing both families to band together and fight back as the country spirals into chaos and the United States begins to crumble around them.

-Unusual for horror films the premise and the screenplay are written quite well.
-The social message is a unique one and solidifies the importance of the action going on.
-Rather than feeling superfluous, I instead imagined that the events could occur in real-life current United States.
+Unusual for a horror film, the premise and screenplay are well-written.
+The social message is a unique one, solidifying the importance of the action being taken.
+Rather than feeling superfluous, I instead imagined that the events could occur in the real-life current United States.

-It was an unsettling feeling that made me focus on the film even more than I likely would have.
+It was an unsettling feeling that made me focus on the film even more than I would have otherwise.

 I love that James DeMonaco (director of the first three and writer of all five) is so heavily involved with the franchise.
 This consistency brings continuity and a good flow to the series.
 A sixth film is already in the works.

-Too often in horror films a new regime will come along and change everything we knew from the preceding films.
+Too often in horror films, a new regime emerges and changes everything we knew from the preceding films.

-The progressive slant of DeMonaco and director Everardo Gout won me over and I champion that the Mexican characters are the heroes of the film.
-Not to be forgotten, the caucasian Tucker family are written as sympathizing with and supporting their Mexican friends, becoming strong allies.
+The progressive slant of DeMonaco and director Everardo Gout won me over, and I champion that the Mexican characters are the heroes of the film.
+Not to be forgotten, the caucasian Tucker family is written as sympathizing with and supporting their Mexican friends, becoming strong allies.

 Where The Forever Purge lags a bit is with the traditionally standard action sequences.
 Numerous occurrences of shootouts between the Tuckers and Mexican family (they are never given a last name) and the radical movement become tired and standard after a while.